zsofimajor/aliit-builder-hub/resources-and-support/index.md

   <p>Only events that follow the approved plan and meet the agreed metrics will be eligible for reimbursement.</p>
 </div>

-## Resources & support

-### Dev.to for your technical content

-We're partnering with [DEV.to](http://dev.to/) to bring your Midnight-related technical content to a wider audience — articles, tutorials, walkthroughs, and more.
-If you're open to cross-posting content you've already published elsewhere, reach out to **Zsófi** on Discord (*zsofi_m*) with your username and she'll add you to the list.

-### Aliit event calendar

-We're launching the [Aliit Event Calendar](https://calendar.google.com/calendar/embed?src=c_ba5534267b5ef001244cf732be887a244dc76db548a2930acd62ea463661de7b%40group.calendar.google.com&ctz=Europe%2FBudapest), a central place to discover all Builder-related events.
-You'll be invited shortly after joining.

-One highlight is the bi-weekly **Aliit Builder Hangout** — program updates, a spotlighted Builder talking about their contributions, and an open discussion anyone can join.
-Want to be spotlighted?
-[Apply here](https://forms.gle/R65RetiQSNkYHfhJ6).

 <blockquote>Once you become a Builder, you should automatically get calendar access.
 We don't invite people to hangouts one by one, but you can add events yourself.
 No access yet?
 Find Zsófi on Discord: <em>zsofi_m</em>.</blockquote>